Ovhagen/COP5615/proj5/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 In the application you can see various statistics and metrics collected from a live simulation of the bitcoin protocol.
+Use the navigation bar tab on the left-hand side to navigate between the different data plots.

 ## Bitcoin Tests
 Since this project was built on a previous project, additional features were added to fully implement the distributed Bitcoin protocol.